RenzoMurinaCadierno/Doughnut/README.txt

 This is a simple question-and-answer game, built with NetBeans IDE and using J.D.K.
 8.0.

+So, first things first, if you want to play the game, you need to make sure to have Java Runtime Environment installed in your device (download link: https://www.java.com/en/download/).
+Then, just double click on the .jar file inside the "dist" folder and done!
+You have just launched the main GUI!

+Now, for the in-depth instructions:

 The questions appear on screen alongside the designed letter and condition for the answer.
 The conditions can be 'Begins with', 'Contains' or 'Ends with'.
 For example:

 Condition: Begins with